BYLAWS OF THE CAMPUS SUSTAINABILITY FUND

 Projects requesting funds will be evaluated based on the how they address the following:

 • Sustainable Impact: Projects must improve the sustainability of UW’s campus and/or operations.
-Sustainable impact encompasses both social sustainability - cultural awareness & preservation, representation or engagement of underrepresented communities, diverse and interdisciplinary collaboration – and environmental sustainability – reducing carbon emissions, energy use, water use, waste, pollutants, and toxins, as well as improving living systems, biodiversity, environmental justice and equity.
+Sustainable impact encompasses both social sustainability - cultural awareness and preservation, representation or engagement of underrepresented communities, diverse and interdisciplinary collaboration – and environmental sustainability – reducing carbon emissions, energy use, water use, waste, pollutants, and toxins, as well as improving living systems, biodiversity, environmental justice and equity.
 Projects focused on social sustainability should also include an environmentally sustainable component, although this part does not have to be the project’s focus.

 • Leadership & Student Involvement: Staff and student roles must be clearly outlined and reflected in the proposed project budget.
 Projects must demonstrate some substantial degree of student leadership or student involvement throughout the application and implementation process to be considered for funding.
 Additionally, projects initiated by students will be prioritized.